MukhtarovEldar/Virtual-Rubiks-Cube-Control/README.md

 - Intuitive gesture controls for cube rotations and movements.
 - Automatic solving of the Rubik's Cube when completed.
 - Easy-to-use and interactive interface.

+# Contributing

+Once the core work is completed, this project will be open for contributions and feature requests.

 ## Requirements